Do you think that you have the symptoms of hypothyroidism?

 In addition, weight gain caused by hypothyroidism is also much more difficult to lose.

-This problem is further complicated by the fact that weight gain has actually been shown to reduce thyroid hormone and make the problem worse.
+This problem is further complicated by the fact that weight gain has actually been shown to reduce thyroid hormones and make the problem worse (14).

-This cycle can be broke by assessing both the weight gain AND the thyroid status in the body.
+This cycle can be broken by assessing both the weight gain AND the thyroid status in the body.

 #3.
 Hair Loss or Changes to your Hair, Skin or Nails